Rocks and Fossils

-The Jurassic Coast is a 95 mile stretch of Coastline made of rocks from the Mesozoic Era.
+The 95 mile stretch of coastline that makes up the Jurassic Coast is made of rocks from the Mesozoic Era.
 These rocks are the product of 185 million years of environmental change and upheaval, recording the evolution of life.

 The Coast itself has been carved over thousands of years by ice ages and changes in sea level.
 The result is a truly spectacular landscape containing a story spanning millions of years of the Earth's history.
 Take a Walk ThoughTime and learn how the rocks were laid down to make the coast we see today.